illBeRoy/tldr-of-the-world-server/README.md

 # TL;DR of the World
 Part of the [TL;DR of the World](https://tlderofthe.world) academic project.

 Client repository can be found [here](https://github.com/illBeRoy/famous-quote-feed-client).

 Whenever "graph" is mentioned in this readme it refers to [another part of the project](https://github.com/illBeRoy/famous-quote-feed-data-explorer).

-## About the site
-[TL;DR of the World](https://tlderofthe.world) is an attempt to literally tl;dr (too long; didn’t read) the world.

-We realize that during the history of the human race one of the things that were recorded are quotes of leading figures in various fields.
-Say we want to research science fiction novels.
-We would like to look at the quotes of leading writers, enters tldrofthe.world!
-The site allows you to enter names of writers you wish to follow while suggesting familiar figures to those you choose.
-When done choosing, the site will enrich your selection with some more figures matching those you selected and generate a feed of quotes.

-More info can be found at the above linked repositories and the "about" on the website.

 ## Server structure

 ### Framework
 The site sits on a framework built by [Roy](https://github.com/illBeRoy) that warps [flask](http://flask.pocoo.org/), you can explore the framework code in the server directory.

 ### Endpoints
 The endpoints, which sits under the endpoints directory define the api of the server:

 #### Feed
 - create: expects a list of people (`core`) which will be enriched with more people to create a `seed` and then a feed created for this `seed` (and a unique `feed_id`).
 - get: expects a `feed_id` and returns the `core` and the `seed` matching the `feed_id`.